-- 1. 📘 = High Temperature Range 📘 = Low Temperature Range - 2.
-R = Ready Mode RR = Ready And Rest Mode E = Rest Mode - 4. $\mathbf{0}{3}$ = Ozone is Running.
+- 2. R = Ready Mode RR = Ready And Rest Mode E = Rest Mode - 3.
+In = Filter1 Mode In = Filter2 Mode In = Filter1 and 2 Mode - 4.
+1 = Ozone is Running.
 If you don't see the icon that means the Ozone is OFF. - 5.
 C = Cleanup Cycle is Running.
-If you don't see the icon that means the Cleanup Cycle is OFF. - = Wi-Fi icon just indicates that the Wi-Fi link is connected.
+If you don't see the icon that means the Cleanup Cycle is OFF. - 6. ☞ = Wi-Fi icon just indicates that the Wi-Fi link is connected.
 It does not indicate signal strength. - 7.
 Lock Icon: When displayed, indicates the panel is in a locked mode.
 To unlock or lock a setting or panel lock, you press and hold the corresponding icon for 5+ seconds until the text and icon change to the opposite state.

 There are 2 lock icons that can be shown on the title bar of most screens.
-A tall skinny one frepresenting a settings lock is applied.
+A tall skinny one representing a settings lock is applied.
 It is shown on screens that are affected by the settings lock.
 And the standard lock icon which represents the Panel being locked.
 If both settings and panel are locked, only the panel lock will show since the settings lock doesn't do much in that situation.
 When the panel is locked, the Settings Menu Screen will only show items not affected by that lock (System Info and Lock Screens).

-- 8. (5) = Invert (or flip) Screen

-- 10. = Music is Active = Music is Inactive = Music is Disabled
+- 8. (5) = Invert (or flip) Screen - 9.
+Lights is turned ON = Light is Inactive = Light is Disabled

-- 11. Message Waiting Indicator: The Message Waiting Indicator will show one of the following icons:
+11. Message Waiting Indicator: The Message Waiting Indicator will show one of the following icons:

-- = Fatal error (Spa can't function until it's fixed)
+= Fatal error (Spa can't function until it's fixed)

-- = Normal Error or Warning
+= Normal Error or Warning

-- = Reminder Message
+E Reminder Message

-- = Information Message
+i = Information Message